nd1012/JS-LINQ/README.md

 - Optional original object A
 - Optional original object B

-The method needs to return, if A is greater than, lower than or equal to B:
+The method needs to return if A is greater than, lower than or equal to B:

 - `-1`: A is lower than B
 - `0`: A equals B